AndrewR270/hack-school-2025/README.md

 ## Preparing for Hack School

-1. Set up your development environment
+1. Set up your development environment by installing Git, making a GitHub account, installing VSCode, installing NodeJS and NPM, and forking this repository.
 2. Go to the HTML/CSS/JS workshop!
-3. ...

 ## Slides and Resources

+- To be posted as workshops occur

 ## Running this project